Williams and Walker Co.

 George Walker and Bert Williams were two of the most renowned figures of the minstrel era.
 However the two did not start their careers together.
 Walker was born in 1873 in Lawrence, Kansas.
 His onstage career began at an early age as he toured in black minstrel shows as a child.
 George Walker became a better known stage performer as he toured the country with a traveling group of minstrels.
 George Walker was a "dandy", a performer notorious for performing without makeup due to his dark skin.
 Most vaudeville actors were white at this time and often wore blackface.
-As Walker and his group traveled the country, Bert Williams was touring with his group, named Martin and Selig’s Mastodon Minstrels.
+As Walker and his group traveled the country, Bert Williams was touring with his group, named Martin and Selig's Mastodon Minstrels.
 While performing with the Minstrels, African American song-and-dance man George Walker and Bert Williams met in San Francisco in 1893.
 George Walker married Ada Overton in 1899.
 Ada Overton Walker was known as one of the first professional African American choreographers.
 Prior to starring in performances with Walker and Williams, Overton wowed audiences across the country for her 1900 musical performance in the show Son of Ham.
 After falling ill during the tour of Bandana Land in 1909, George Walker returned to Lawrence, Kansas where he died on January 8, 1911.
 He was 38.

-Bert Williams was born on November 12, 1874 in Nassau, Bahamas and later moved to Riverside, California.
+Bert Williams was born on November 12, 1874, in Nassau, Bahamas and later moved to Riverside, California.
 Williams began his performance career in 1886 when he joined Lew Johnson's Minstrels.
 In 1893,while he was still a teenager, Williams joined Martin and Selig's Mastodon Minstrels.
-Bert Williams had very fair skin for an African-American man which allowed him easier access to the white dominated vaudeville scene.
+Bert Williams had fair skin which allowed him easier access to the white dominated vaudeville scene.
 George Walker and Bert Williams performed many song and dance numbers, comedic skits as well as comedic songs.
 The twosome debuted in New York at the Casino Theatre in 1898.
 Their act, "The Gold Bug" consisted of songs, dance that focused on Walker trying to convince Williams to join him in get-rich-quick schemes.
 Later in life Williams went on to a solo career and then worked for a company called the Ziegfeld Follies.
-On February 21, 1922 Williams collapsed on stage while performing and later returned to New York City.
+On February 21, 1922, Williams collapsed on stage while performing and later returned to New York City.
 He died a month later on March 4, 1922.